t4guw/100-Unity-Mechanics-for-Programmers/programs/text_follow_player/README.md

 To make text follow a player, the steps are done in the Unity Editor.
 1. Under the player object, create a new Canvas as a child, and in that canvas, create a Text element.
 2. Set the Canvas render mode to "World Space."
 3. Anchor the text to the top middle, or any other desired spot.
+Position and format the text as desired.

 To hide and show a UI element on keypress, add the following simple script to the element you want to hide/show: